 LinkedIn Sales Navigator Integration

 If you’re using LinkedIn to target prospects and leads, and who isn't?, by 2017 you will be doing this without opening a new browser window.
 HubSpot was named one of LinkedIn’s CRM partners (I guess that’s a big deal) and in turn the LinkedIn Sales Navigator has been integrated into HubSpot CRM.
-You can learn more about this integration here.

 Another partnership was announced this year – this one with Facebook.
 As soon as Q1 of the New Year, Facebook Ads will be controlled directly from within HubSpot where you can link them directly to your inbound campaign – PPC departments everywhere rejoice!
 You can request access to the beta here.